roytang/blog/content/posts/2009/02/conflux-prerelease.md

 **Round 2**

-I&#8217;m playing the guy who was two seats to my left during deck registration, and my lifetime match record against him is somewhere in the range of 1-20 in his favor.
+I&'m playing the guy who was two seats to my left during deck registration, and my lifetime match record against him is somewhere in the range of 1-20 in his favor.
 This round is no exception to the trend, as my deck fails to perform.
 I sandbag an [Oblivion Ring][6] for too long instead of using it to take out his [Scepter of Dominance][7].
 I was holding it back for any super bomb creatures, but I remembered that I was the one who registered his pool.
 I should have known he had no super bomb creatures!

 1-1 matches, 2-2 games